fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [ugurkocde/IntuneAssignmentChecker](https://github.com/ugurkocde/IntuneAssignmentChecker) - This script enables IT administrators to efficiently analyze and audit Intune assignments.
+It checks assignments for specific users, groups, or devices, displays all policies and their assignments, id
 - [AttacktheSOC/Azure-SecOps](https://github.com/AttacktheSOC/Azure-SecOps) - Collection of different Azure/Entra focused solutions (Deployable templates, Function Apps, etc)
 - [fscorrupt/Posterizarr](https://github.com/fscorrupt/Posterizarr) - 🖼️ Automated poster maker for Plex/Jellyfin/Emby.
 - [dfinke/DougFinke-PowerShell-Scripts-Collection](https://github.com/dfinke/DougFinke-PowerShell-Scripts-Collection) - This repository contains a collection of PowerShell scripts developed by Doug Finke.
 The scripts cover a variety of tasks, ranging from fun projects to practical utilities aimed at enhancing productiv